Ed Sheeran: Musical style and influences

-Sheeran's musical style has been described as pop, folk-pop, and soft rock.
-Sheeran also incorporates rap into his music.
+Sheeran's musical style has been described as pop, folk-pop, soft rock, and hip-hop.
 Sheeran's earliest memories include listening to the records of Joni Mitchell, Bob Dylan and Elton John's Greatest Hits.
 According to Sheeran, the album that introduced him to music was Van Morrison's Irish Heartbeat.
 During his childhood his father took him to live concerts that would inspire his musical creations.
 These included seeing Eric Clapton at the Royal Albert Hall, Paul McCartney in Birmingham, and Bob Dylan.
 On the influence of Clapton, Sheeran states, "He's the reason I started playing guitar".
 He singled out Clapton's performance at the Party at the Palace in the grounds of Buckingham Palace, "I was eleven when I saw Eric Clapton play at the Queen's Golden Jubilee concert in June 2002.
 I remember him walking on stage with this rainbow-coloured Stratocaster and playing the first riff of 'Layla'.
 I was hooked.
 Two days later I bought a black Stratocaster copy for £30 that came with an amp.
 All I did for the next month was try to play that 'Layla' riff".

 In a complicated world, Sheeran's musical modus operandi is straightforward; to create well-crafted, expertly vague songs that unite people.
 His songs are vessels broad enough to soundtrack both a first dance and a funeral procession, a gut-punch break-up and a trawl around a harshly lit shopping centre.
 They're for life's big moments, with all the cinematic edge of a Richard Curtis film.
 He's also malleable – when he's done with hip-hop, for example, he doesn't need an image overhaul to then revert to balladry.
 If one genre isn't to your tastes, then fear not, another will be along soon.

 — Michael Cragg in The Guardian on Sheeran's style of music and mass appeal.